John Dee: Personal life

+Dee "promoted English overseas exploration and expansion in terms of a political and spiritual renewal at home".

 Dee was married three times and had eight children.
-He married his first wife, Katherine Constable in 1565.
+He married his first wife, Katherine Constable, in 1565.
 They had no children, and she died in 1574.
 He married his second wife, whose name is unknown, in 1575.
 She died in 1576, again with no children.

-In 1578, when he was 51, he married the 23-year-old Jane Fromond (1555–1604), who had her own connection with the Elizabethan court as a lady-in-waiting to Elizabeth FitzGerald, Countess of Lincoln until she married Dee.
-They had 7 or 8 children, namely: Arthur Dee (1579–1651), Michael Dee (died 1594), Rowland Dee, Katherine Dee, Madinia Dee, Frances Dee, Margaret Dee, and possibly Theodore Dee (1588–1601).
+In 1578, when he was 51, he married the 23-year-old Jane Fromond (1555–1604), who had her own connection with the Elizabethan court as a lady-in-waiting to Elizabeth FitzGerald, Countess of Lincoln, until she married Dee.
+They had 7 or 8 children, namely: Arthur Dee (1579–1651), Michael Dee (died 1594), Rowland Dee, Katherine Dee, Madinia/Madima Dee, Frances Dee, Margaret Dee, and possibly Theodore Dee (1588–1601).

 Dee referred to Thomas Jones, who is the likely loose inspiration for Welsh folkloric outlaw Twm Siôn Cati, as his cousin; the pair corresponded, and Jones visited Dee several times.

 From 1577 to 1601, Dee kept a sporadic diary (also referred to as his almanac), from which most of what we know of his life in that time has been gleaned.
 In 1587, Kelley informed Dee of the angel's wish that they share wives.
 Theodore Dee, born nine months later, could have been fathered by Kelley, and not Dee.

 Jane died in Manchester of bubonic plague and was buried in the Manchester Cathedral burial grounds in March 1604.
 Michael, born in Prague, died on his father's birthday in 1594.
 Theodore, born in Třeboň, died in Manchester in 1601.
 His sons Arthur and Rowland survived him, as did his daughter Katherine, "his companion to the end".
-No records exist for his youngest daughters Madinia (sometimes Madima), Frances and Margaret after 1604, so it is widely assumed they died in the epidemic that took their mother (as Dee had by this time ceased to keep a diary).
+No records exist for his youngest daughters Madinia (sometimes spelled Madima), Frances and Margaret after 1604, so it is widely assumed they died in the epidemic that took their mother (as Dee had by this time ceased to keep a diary).

-While Arthur was a student at the Westminster School, Dee wrote to his headmaster echoing the normal worries of boarding-school parents.
-Arthur was an apprentice in much of his father's alchemical and scientific work and in fact often his diviner until Kelley appeared.
+While Arthur was a student at the Westminster School, Dee wrote to his headmaster, echoing the normal worries of boarding-school parents.
+Arthur was an apprentice in much of his father's alchemical and scientific work and, in fact, often his diviner until Kelley appeared.
 He went on to become an alchemist and Hermetic author, whose works were published by Elias Ashmole.

 The antiquary John Aubrey describes Dee as "tall and slender.
-He wore a gown like an artist's gown, with hanging sleeves, and a slit....
-A very fair, clear sanguine complexion... a long beard as white as milk.
+He wore a gown like an artist's gown, with hanging sleeves, and a slit ...
+A very fair, clear sanguine complexion ... a long beard as white as milk.
 A very handsome man."